wingify/vwo-dotnet-sdk-example/README.md

 VWO .NET SDK allows you to A/B Test your Website at server-side.

-This repository provides a basic demo of how server-side works with VWO NetStandard SDK.
+This repository provides a basic demo of how FullStack works with VWO NetStandard SDK.

 ### Requirements